What to do if you have a gas leak in the house

 Wheat to do if you smell gas in your home

-1. Ask yourself if your home has gas - It’s a reasonable question.
-If your home doesn’t have gas, and you can smell it, you know it’s coming from elsewhere.
-If it’s strong enough to reach your home, it’s likely to be a significant leak so leave as soon as you can
+1. Ask yourself if your home has gas - if your home doesn’t have gas, and you can smell it, you know it’s coming from elsewhere.
+If it’s strong enough to reach your home, it’s likely to be a significant leak so leave as soon as you can.

 6. Call for help - the National Gas Emergency Service helps people dealing with gas leaks, free of charge.
 Call 0800 111 999 and an expert will come to you within an hour, and will work to make the source of the leak safe.
 If the source of the leak is a faulty boiler or appliance, this may be condemned and permanently disconnected.
 Do not attempt to reconnect it.
 Any subsequent repair or replacement work will need to be conducted by a Gas Safe-registered engineer.